Shurkah/AWS-Python-Nanodegree-Program-Image-Classifier-for-Dog-Breeds/README.md

 - compare the pet image label and the classificator label
 - add classifying labels as Dogs and Non-Dogs
 - calculate results
-- calculate precision stats for three different architectures
+- calculate precision stats for three different architectures (vvg, resnet, and alexnet)
 - printing results

 I also had to
 - compare the three different architectures to define which is the best
 - upload my own dog- and non-dog-images and run the classifier on them
 - compare the performance of the three architectures on my own data

+The main program is check_images.py